');

 About Petersburg, AK

-Petersburg is a small community in Alaska with a population of 3,346 residents.
-The median household income is $76,466 per year, which is above the national average.
-The median age in Petersburg is 45.5 years.
+Petersburg is a small town located in Alaska with a population of 3,346 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $76,466 per year, which is 2% above the national median of $75,149.
+The median age of 45.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Petersburg Ranks in Alaska